WinVector/Examples/sigr/example.md

     ##      RMSE  Rsquared
     ## 0.3300736 0.9430403

 Notice we reconstruct the summary statistic and significance, independent of the model data structures.
 This means the test is generic and can be used on any regression (modulo informing the significance model of the appropriate number of parameters).
-And also can be used on held-out or test data.
+It also can be used on held-out or test data.

 ### Out of sample example